spine-tools/Spine-Toolbox/README.md

 Follow the instructions on the page according to your OS.

-## Preparing and starting Spine Toolbox
+## Running Spine Toolbox

+To start the application run

+    python spinetoolbox.py

+from the command prompt in the `spinetoolbox` directory.

+If you have modified the user interface files (*.ui), with Qt Designer (`designer.exe`) you need to build the UI for the changes to take effect.
-On windows, run `build_ui.bat` from your Python/PySide2 enabled command window to generate the code for the Spine Toolbox user interface.
+On windows, run `build_ui.bat` to generate the code for Spine Toolbox user interface.
+This requires the PySide2 GUI development tools described previously.
-After modifying the user interface (*.ui) files with `designer.exe`, re-run `build_ui.bat` to build the Spine Toolbox interface anew.

 On Linux, just use `bash build_ui.sh` instead of `build_ui.bat`, and `designer` instead of `designer.exe`.

-From the command prompt, run `python spinetoolbox.py` in the `spinetoolbox` folder.